top of page

 Rhinoplasty

-Posts on surgical and non-surgical rhinoplasty including preservation technique, autologous cartilage, what goes wrong after surgery abroad, and what a rhinoplasty consultation with me is like.
-Written by Singapore plastic surgeon Dr Ng Zhi Yang.
+Posts on surgical and non-surgical rhinoplasty including surgical technique, why I only use your cartilage and not foreign materials (silicone etc.), what can go wrong after surgery abroad, and what a rhinoplasty consultation with me is like.
+Written by Dr Ng Zhi Yang, UK & Singapore accredited Plastic Surgeon.

 Asian vs Western Rhinoplasty - It's Not About Where You're From